-The Undergraduate Stock Pitch Challenge
+The Undergraduate Stock Pitch Challenge provides a forum for students

 Organized and Hosted by the Samuel Curtis Johnson Graduate School of Management, Cornell University